Justinkhz/ctf-writeups/THM/rootme.md

 - File upload filters can often be bypassed using lesser-known extensions like `.php5`
 - Public upload directories paired with weak validation are high-risk entry points
 - GTFOBins is an essential resource for privilege escalation
-- Always test multiple payload delivery methods — URL encoding made the reverse shell work
+- Always test multiple payload delivery methods as URL encoding made the reverse shell work